Compare CSV Data to Existing Records In Your CRM

 Seeing red warning icon in Step 1

-If there are issues with a record, the red warning icon will be shown on the left side of the record.
-Records that have errors in them will not be imported.
+If there are issues with a CSV entry, the red warning icon will be shown on the left side of the row.
+Rows that have warnings may also display errors in the generated CSV report.

-To learn what the problem is and determine steps to resolve it, hover over the red exclamation mark—an explanation of the error will display.
+To learn what the problem is, hover over the red exclamation mark—an explanation of the error will display.

 compare9.png

-• The Identity Field you chose does not match the CSV and CRM
+The Identity Field you chose does not match between the CSV and CRM

 For general troubleshooting advice, see our article on Troubleshooting Issues.